sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_04.md

 	*  We will also be able to bind the renderer if we plan to use OpenGL ES in our application

 ### package-info.java
 * You may find there is a `package-info.java` file.
-This file is purly for documentation and is used when generating Javadocs.
+This file is purely for documentation and is used when generating Javadocs.

 <== [Chapter 3](./Chapter_03.md) -- [Chapter 5](./Chapter_05.md) ==>